 Take the time to actually highlight it as a feature of your bathroom but doing things like painting a separate colour, or tiling all of the bathroom aside from the slope to draw more attention to it.
 There are loads of stylish and tasteful ways to achieve this gorgeous look.

-Make it Comfortable and Cosy
+#8 Make Your Shower Room Comfortable and Cosy

 Sometimes you won’t be able to help the fact that the bathroom is quite a tight space, and a sloped ceiling doesn’t always help this.
 However, you should definitely own the situation and work with what you have.